 - If the bacteria do not ferment lactose, the colonies and confluent growth appear colorless and the agar surrounding the bacteria remains relatively transparent (see Fig. 9).

 Typical colony morphology on MacConkey agar is as follows:

-Escherichia coli: colonies and confluent growth appear bright pink to red and surrounded by a pink halo (see Fig. 7).
+Escherichia coli: colonies and confluent growth appear bright pink to red and surrounded by a pink precipitate (cloudiness) in the agar surrounding the growth (see Fig. 7).

-Enterobacter: colonies and confluent growth appear bright pink to red but are not surrounded by a pink halo (see Fig. 8).
+Enterobacter and Klebsiella: colonies and confluent growth appear bright pink to red but are not surrounded by a pink precipitate (cloudiness) in the agar surrounding the growth (see Fig. 8).

 There are literally hundreds of special-purpose media available to the microbiologist.
 Today we will combine both a mechanical isolation technique (the streak plate) with selective and selective-differential media to obtain pure cultures from a mixture of bacteria.
 In future labs, such as 12 - 16, which deal with the isolation and identification of pathogenic bacteria, we will use many additional special-purpose media.